-- Domain 3: Provide secondary medical care Plus - Domain 1: Provide expert medical care in all rural contexts - Domain 7: Practise medicine within an ethical, intellectual and professional framework
+• Domain 3: Provide secondary medical care

+- Domain 1: Provide expert medical care in all rural contexts - Domain 7: Practise medicine within an ethical, intellectual and professional framework

 - ACRRM CGT, to cover secondary care or

 - ACRRM AST

-- Specialist College Accreditation
+- Other Specialist College Accreditation as relevant to training

-Training options Evidence required Three months or more FTE of hospital placements providing skills relevant to rural practice, Experience should be at an appropriate level of decision making, for the level of a RG End of Term Assessment or Supervisor report or Verification of Clinical Experience proforma or Training organisation records (RIDE Report) Minimum of 60 inpatient rural generalist hospital shifts (minimum eight hours) Confirmation that time or number of shifts has been completed (if relevant) through Verification of Clinical Experience proforma or Supervisor report or Training organisation records (RIDE Report Visiting Medical Officer (VMO) with admitting rights, admitting and managing care, for an average of three inpatients per week, over a period of at least 12 months Supervisor report or Training organisation records (RIDE Report or Verification of Clinical Experience proforma Advanced Specialised Training in AIM, Mental Health, O&G. Paediatrics, Palliative Care or Surgery.
+Training options Evidence required Three months or more FTE of hospital placements providing skills relevant to rural practice, Experience should be at an appropriate level of decision making, for the level of an RG End of Term Assessment or Supervisor report Minimum of 60 inpatient rural generalist hospital shifts (minimum eight hours) Supervisor report Visiting Medical Officer (VMO) with admitting rights, admitting and managing care, for an average of three inpatients per week, over a period of at least 12 months Supervisor report Advanced Specialised Training in AIM, Mental Health, O&G. Paediatrics, Palliative Care or Surgery.
 Evidence of completion